 Young Women & Breast Cancer: What You Need To Know

-Most young women, myself included, don’t even consider breast cancer as a possible threat to our bodies.
+October is breast cancer awareness month and while most older women are aware that they must stay on top of their mammograms and checkups, many young women don’t even consider breast cancer as a possible threat to our bodies.
 Breast cancer, as we know it, is something that only happens to women over 50.
 Or does it?
 The truth is, breast cancer happens to women at all ages.
 It’s not just an “older” woman disease and this is something many young women aren’t educated about.
 We aren’t told it can happen to us because, although it’s rare for young women without predispositions, if you have hormonal imbalance (especially excess estrogen), a family history of breast cancer, and dense breast tissue, you are, in fact, at a much higher risk of developing breast cancer at any age.
 Knowing if we’re estrogen dominant, knowing our family history, and knowing our breast density is something we should be aware of at a young age, so we can be on alert for any changes in our breasts.
 And while doctors may dismiss our concerns, we women have to be our own advocates, because the facts don’t lie: